gregdriver/ML-For-Beginners/1-Introduction/4-techniques-of-ML/README.md

 ### Decide on a training method

-Depending on your question and the nature of your data, your will choose a method to train it.
+Depending on your question and the nature of your data, you will choose a method to train it.
 Stepping through [Scikit-learn's documentation](https://scikit-learn.org/stable/user_guide.html) - which we use in this course - you can explore many ways to train a model.
 Depending on your experience, you might have to try several different methods to build the best model.
 You are likely to go through a process whereby data scientists evaluate the performance of a model by feeding it unseen data, checking for accuracy, bias, and other quality-degrading issues, and selecting the most appropriate training method for the task at hand.
 ### Train a model

 Armed with your training data, you are ready to 'fit' it to create a model.
 You will notice that in many ML libraries you will find the code 'model.fit' - it is at this time that you send in your data as an array of values (usually 'X') and a feature variable (usually 'y').